BruOp/personal-website/content/blog/ibl/index.md

 ```

 This shader is a bit simpler than the last, since we don't have to write to a cube map this time.
-I also wrote a [ShaderToy](https://www.shadertoy.com/view/3lXXDB) for this example as well, which shows you what the output looks like.
-Note that these outputs will be in RGBA8, so probably aren't suitable for direct use (i.e. you can't use the screen cap as an LUT).
-The two values smoothly vary and as such we can get away with a fairly small LUT.
+I've written a [ShaderToy](https://www.shadertoy.com/view/3lXXDB) for this example as well, which shows you what the output looks like.
+Note that these outputs will be in RGBA8, and aren't suitable for direct use (i.e. you can't use the screen cap as an LUT).
+The two values vary smoothly allowing us to get away with a fairly small LUT.
 In my BGFX code I store it in 128x128 texture.

 ![A high resolution version of the LUT captured from the ShaderToy linked above.](./brdf_lut.png "A high resolution version of the LUT captured from the ShaderToy linked above.
 The red channel is the scaling factor, and the green channel is the bias (f_a and f_b, respectively)")